ldn-softdev/jtc/User Guide.md

 when used together with `-j` and `-l` allows _aggregated_ behavior for values with clashing labels, see below
 - [`-nn`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#multiple-templates-and-walks):
-also triggers a _round-robin templates_ application when a number of templates (`-T`) and walks (`-w`) is the same but a _round_robin_ template application must be favored over a default _per-walk_'s in this situation
+also triggers a _round-robin templates_ application when a number of templates (`-T`) and walks (`-w`) is the same but the _round_robin_ template application must be favored over the _per-walk_'s in this situation
 - [`-j`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#wrapping-resulted-walks-to-json-array):
 arranges all walked elements (from all walk-paths) into a _JSON array_
 - [`-jl`](https://github.com/ldn-softdev/jtc/blob/master/User%20Guide.md#wrapping-resulted-walks-to-json-array):